awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

 This procedure is for updating the `kube-proxy` Amazon EKS add\-on\.
 If you haven't added the `kube-proxy` Amazon EKS add\-on, complete the procedure in [Updating the `kube-proxy` add\-on manually](#updating-kube-proxy-add-on) instead\.
 Amazon EKS does not automatically update `kube-proxy` on your cluster when new versions are released or after you [update your cluster](update-cluster.md) to a new Kubernetes minor version\.
 To update `kube-proxy` on an existing cluster, you must initiate the update and then Amazon EKS updates the add\-on for you\.

 **Important**
 `Kube-proxy` is backward, but not forward compatible with `kubelet`\.
-You should update your cluster, but not your nodes before updating `kube-proxy` to a new version\.
+You should not update your nodes before updating `kube-proxy` to a new version\.

 ------
 #### [ AWS Management Console ]